sammi-turner/Crab-BASIC/README.md

 ### Variables

+Using "let" to initialise variables is standard for Crab, like most versions of BASIC.

+Although, unlike most dialects of BASIC

-All identifiers in the dialect are placeholders for strings that do not start or finish with spaces.
+- all identifiers are placeholders for strings that do not start or finish with spaces

-A subset of those strings also represent integers.
+- some strings also represent integers

-There are no floating point types in Crab BASIC.
+- there are no floating point types

-All variables are initialised with a non-empty value using the "let" keyword.

 ```
 # This string is not an integer